ideo/avocado/README.md

 ###Feedback

-Your feedback is important in making Avocado better – feel free to open an issue here on GitHub or [tweet to @AvocadoByIDEO](https://twitter.com/AvocadoByIDEO).
+If you have any thoughts or contributions for how we can continue to evolve this experiment, feel free to share your ideas here on  GitHub​ or​ [tweet to @AvocadoByIDEO](https://twitter.com/AvocadoByIDEO).

-We hope you enjoy using Avocado, happy prototyping!